Join our Dissecting the dirt advanced archaeology club for young people aged 16 – 25!

 You’ll start by helping with our Young Archaeologists’ Club and later in the term, you will plan and facilitate the upcoming sessions.
 In the afternoon you’ll focus on gaining in-depth, practical archaeological training – the skills you’ll learn are useful in the field, but also in many different career paths.
 The sessions will be informative, interesting and will give you a chance to get creative!

 How do you record an archaeological excavation?
 What are the systems used on site and how do they work?
-The Single Context Recording system was developed by the Department of Urban Archaeology in the late 1970s, arriving in published form in 1980.
-This session will explain how the system represents best practices, and how it can be used to excavate a variety of archaeological sites.
+The Single Context Recording system was developed by the Department of Urban Archaeology in the late 1970’s, arriving in published form in 1980.
+This session will explain how the system represents best practice, and how it can be used to excavate a variety of archaeological sites.